Version changes

 2.0.0

-This blog recapitulates the main changes of the andi_datasets
+This section recapitulates the main changes of the andi_datasets

 library.
 These have two goals: simplify and standarize how to access the different available diffusion models, and most importantly, include the diffusion models that will be considered during the second ANDI challenge.